 Decentralized Development Planning and Policy Reform in Developing Countries

-The last three decades have witnessed a global proliferation of public sector reform, decentralization, and democratization in developing countries.
-Traditional development planning has adapted to these trends as they have unfolded.
-This course presents an overview of the evolution of the theory and practice of planning in developing countries.
-A central theme is that the structure of a planning system and its success in producing good results depend heavily on the economic, political, institutional and cultural context of a particular country.
-The course outlines and evaluates conceptual planning models and systems, introduces a range of practices and tools used by local planners in developing countries, and reviews approaches used by international development agencies to support local development planning.
-The overall focus is on how local development planning systems can be designed to work effectively in different country contexts.
+The last three decades have witnessed a global proliferation of public sector restructuring, decentralization, and democratization in developing countries.
+Traditional development planning has adapted (unevenly) to these trends as they have unfolded.
+This course presents an overview of the evolution of the theory and practice of planning in developing countries with a particular focus on subnational governments.
+A central theme is that there are certain universal norms and processes in development planning, but the structure and performance of a planning system depend heavily on the economic, political, institutional and cultural context of a particular country.
+The course outlines and assesses planning models and systems, reviews approaches used by developing countries and international development agencies to support decentralization and local planning, and introduces a range of practices and tools used by local planners in developing countries.
+The overall focus is on how local planning systems, techniques and processes can be strategically designed and implemented to work effectively in different contexts.
 Detailed case studies and exercises based on them are an integral part of the course.

 CORE-GP.1022 or URPL-GP.2660; and PADM-GP 2201